ericclack/pygamezero_pacman/doc/part2.rst

 Next up...
 ----------

-These's lots more to do, including:
+There's lots more to do, including:

  * Pac-Man eating food
  * Ghosts killing Pac-Man